railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 # Install Ruby on Windows

-Installing Ruby and Rails on Windows is easy thanks to <a href="http://railsinstaller.org" target="_blank">RailsBridge Virtual Machine</a>.
+Installing Ruby and Rails on Windows is easy thanks to the RailsBridge Virtual Machine.
-This one installer will give you Ruby, Rails, Git and the Bash shell.
+This setup will give you Ruby, Rails, Git and the Bash shell.
 Let's get started.

 ## Step 1.